Entropic Dynamics approach to Relational Quantum Mechanics: Introduction

 One such question is what we mean by `relational'.
 The idea behind absolute space and time is that these structures exist independently of matter.
 In contrast, in a fully relational approach all assertions about space and time are to be ultimately interpreted as assertions about relations involving matter and the relevant probabilities and wave functions.

-Another question is about the nature of the relations: with respect to what transformations is the theory supposed to be relational?
+Another question is about the nature of those relations: with respect to what transformations is the theory supposed to be relational?
 In a more realistic model that includes quantum fields and gravity, one might expect the transformations in question to include local diffeomorphisms.
 Here, in a non-relativistic setting, we shall be more modest and include only rigid translations and rotations.
 Our models will, therefore, be only partially relational; they will retain some absolute structures including absolute simultaneity and the Euclidean geometry of space.

 We will argue that as previously formulated ED is already temporally relational.
-One goal is to make this feature explicit and, having done so, to formulate a non-relativistic quantum model that is generally covariant with respect to time.
-This toy model exemplifies a strategy that successfully evades the notorious problem of time in quantum gravity \cite{Kiefer 2007}\cite{Kuchar 2011}.
+One goal is to make this feature more explicit and, having done so, to formulate a non-relativistic quantum model that is generally covariant with respect to time.
+This toy model exemplifies a strategy that successfully evades the notorious \textquotedblleft problem of time\textquotedblright\ in quantum gravity \cite{Kiefer 2007}\cite{Kuchar 2011}.
+Briefly, the \textquotedblleft problem of time\textquotedblright\ arises in the canonical quantization of gravity\ because in any generally covariant theory the physical quantum states are constrained to be annihilated by the quantum Hamiltonian, $\hat{H}\Psi=0$.
+Thus, the analogue of the Schr\"{o}dinger equation --- the Wheeler-DeWitt equation --- implies that physical states cannot evolve and that nothing ever happens.